JamesGaither/shadow_backup/README.md

 ## How to use Shadow Backup

 It is suggested to only use Shadow Backup if you are familiar with Python at this point (though the goal is to make shadow backup available for non python users in the future).
 Shadow backup is meant to be used as a photo archive tool. it was designed with the expectation that you will edit any photos before running them through it.
-Currently, Shadow backup does not handle updating photos that were already processed very well.
-A general process I followed for designing Shadow Backup is listed below:
+Currently, Shadow backup does not handle updating photos that were already processed very well (This is in the process of being changed, see Recent News).
+A general process I follow for designing Shadow Backup is listed below:

 1. Upload a fresh batch of photos to an input folder
-2. make any needed edits using your editor of choice (I use GIMP) and delete any photos you don't want
+2. make any needed edits using your editor of choice (I use GIMP) and delete any photos you don't want (While still my preference, I am adding in an update function that will allow edits even after upload, see Recent News above)
 3. upload the batch of photos using shadow backup and the -t option to tag new photos with something that describes that batch (e.g. summer_vacation_2019)

 Below is how to install Shadow Backup: